-This post explores 15 innovative business ideas that you can start from home today.
+This post explores 15 innovative business ideas that you can start from home in 2022.
 For each idea there are actionable steps and tips you can take.
 It is intended to get you started with your first business.

 Are you looking to start your own business this year?
 There’s never been a better time to do it.